jlowder/prbs/README.md

 ~~~

-In this case, a 75-byte sample of random data finds no matches,
+As expected, a 75-byte sample of random data does not match any PRBS
-whereas a 75-byte sample (600 bits) from PRBS-45 taken at an arbitrary
+sequence.
+However, a 75-byte sample (600 bits) from PRBS-45 taken at
-non-aligned bit offset was enough to uniquely identify the sequence --
+an arbitrary non-aligned bit offset was enough to uniquely identify
-not bad considering the full PRBS-45 sequence is almost 200 terabytes
+the sequence -- not bad considering the full PRBS-45 sequence is
-long.
+almost 200 terabytes long.

 ## API Reference